Financial planning isn’t the pen-and-paper activity it used to be.

 He also suggests asking software providers about their security policies and procedures: How often are they reviewed and updated?
 What security testing and assessments do they run?
-How is data stored, backed up and encrypted, and who has access to it?
+How is data stored?
+Advisors should consider these key criteria:

-You should also look for a software with the ability to run Monte Carlo simulation analysis.
-Monte Carlo analysis is used to determine the probability of a range of possible outcomes.
-Some software provides only straight-line analyses based on a flat annual return, while others can provide a wider range of outcome scenarios using Monte Carlo analysis.
+— Ability to run Monte Carlo simulation analysis to determine the probability of a range of possible outcomes rather than simple straight-line analyses based on a flat annual return.

-Lastly, Polakoff recommends “a subscription-based pricing model that isn’t dependent on investment balances.”
+— A subscription-based pricing model that isn’t dependent on investment balances.

 More from U.S. News